chocolate bark pops (with crushed candy canes) a cute, lollipop version of the traditional Christmas chocolate bark

 *Find the candy melts, cookie cutter (a circle this size may be part of a set) and the lollipop sticks in the baking aisle of the craft store.
 I used white candy melts, but you can use any color.
 You can use a larger circle cutter, too.

-step one: make candy clay
+candy clay recipe

 For both the chocolate and the white pops, you’ll need two batches, one with chocolate chips and one with the candy melts.
 For the chocolate, melt 2 cups of chocolate chips in the top of a double boiler, in a saucepan set over simmering water or in the microwave according to package directions.
 When chips are almost melted, remove from heat and stir until fully melted.
 Stir in 1/3 cup of light corn syrup.
 Mixture will harden slightly as you stir.
 Turn the mixture out onto a baking sheet lined with wax paper and spread evenly (mixture will only take about half of the baking tray).
 Let dry several hours at room temperature.
 For the white pops, repeat above, but use a bag of candy melts in lieu of the 2 cups of chocolate chips.
 (Wrapped well in plastic, candy clay will last several weeks.)

-step two: crush your candy canes
+crush your candy canes

 Place unwrapped candy canes in a Ziploc bag, working with just a few at a time.
 Use the mallet or hammer to crush.

-step three: make your pops
+make your pops

 Take a small piece of the candy clay and knead until softened and easily pliable.
 Roll out about 3/8 inch thick between two pieces of wax paper.
 Cut out a circle and insert a lollipop stick.
 I suppose if you did a really good job spreading the candy clay mixture in the baking tray to just the right smoothness and thickness, you could omit the kneading, but I didn’t.

-step four: top your bark
+top your bark

 Work with one pop at a time.
 Brush light corn syrup on the surface of the pop and sprinkle immediately with crushed candy canes.